15 Month Old Whines Nonstop

 The whining you are describing is very common at 15 months.
 Babies this age whine as a means of communication.
 They don't know that we find it irritating, and they wouldn't have the self control to communicate differently even if they did.
 But not all of them whine, so we can learn from the ones that don't.
 Babies and toddlers whine more when:

-Some of the things you describe -- wanting you to get him a drink, book, his lovie, to go outside -- seem to require your assistance.
-You can, of course, make sure he can get his own drink with a stool in the bathroom for instance, and I strongly recommend that you set up his life so that he can be as independent as possible.
-(Why shouldn't he use a stool to get a drink of water with a plastic cup at the bathroom sink anytime he wants one?)
+Some of the things you describe -- wanting you to get him a drink, a book, his lovie, to go outside -- seem to require your assistance.
+But I strongly recommend that you set up his life so that he can be as independent as possible.
+Why can't he use a step-stool to get a drink of water with a plastic cup at the bathroom sink anytime he wants one?

-And yes, expecting him to use words -- which are like a foreign language to him -- while he is already frustrated is expecting too much from him.
-Making him say please when he's so little and already having such a hard time controlling himself that he's whining is also ill-advised.
+And yes, expecting him to use words -- which are like a foreign language that he's still learning, to him -- while he is already frustrated is expecting too much from him.
+Making him say please when he's so little and already having such a hard time controlling himself that he's whining is asking too much.
 He has plenty of time to learn manners.
 Why add fuel to the fire?
-That's how parents trigger tantrums.
+That's how parents trigger tantrums (which are a signal of emotional or physical overload).
+Once children are emotionally overloaded, they're in a state of emergency and can't learn what you're trying to teach.

 3. They are frustrated.
 Whining is a way for humans to communicate that they feel overwhelmed and need help.
 So if your son is working on something and is frustrated with it, he may well whine.

 But too much frustration is as stressful to your child as it is to you.
 Is frustration good for you?
-Maybe a little bit, if it motivates you to take action to address the issue ("I really do have to clean out this closet, I can't find a thing!")
-If you think about your son's life, he is constantly bombarded by frustrations: being told what to do, not being able to get the block tower to stand up, not getting to eat another cookie, getting pulled away from his toys so you can run an errand, having to wait for you to help him with something.
-15 month olds don't have the developed frontal cortex to manage much frustration and can get easily overwhelmed.
+Of course, if it motivates you to take action to address the issue ("I really do have to clean out this closet, I can't find a thing!")
+But if you think about your son's life, he is constantly bombarded by frustrations: being told what to do, not being able to get the block tower to stand up, not getting to eat another cookie, getting pulled away from his toys so you can run an errand, having to wait for you to help him with something.
+15 month olds don't have the fully developed frontal cortex necessary to manage that much frustration and can get easily overwhelmed.

-But remember that his internal resources will vary from day to day and at different times of the day.
+But remember that his internal resources will vary from day to day and at different times of the day, just as ours do.
 If he is begging you for help, there is nothing wrong with stepping in: "I know you did this yourself yesterday.
 But right now you want my help.
 Of course, I am always here to help if you want.
 What if we balance the block this way?
 Do you think you can put the next block on?"

 4. They feel bored.
 Babies whine when they feel out of sorts and can't figure out what to do with themselves.
 Why on earth would a baby ever be bored?
-The world is an amazing place for them to explore.
-But studies show that babies who watch TV often then have a hard time engaging in self-directed activity, so if he's watching TV at all, cutting it out might well eliminate the whining within a week, once he figures out what else to do with himself.
+The job of a toddler is to explore the world!
+But because that can mean tearing your house apart, many of us limit toddlers to one room that we know is safe, and try to occupy them with screens so they won't make a mess.
+Studies show that babies who watch TV often then have a hard time engaging in self-directed activity, so if he's watching TV at all, cutting it out might well eliminate the whining within a week, once he figures out what else to do with himself.

 Some ideas for bored 15 month olds: Remember to rotate his toys.
 Active kids love a small climbing gym indoors.
 Anything using water, ice, sand is fascinating for them.
-If you don't have a yard for a sandbox, you can make your own sandtable in a big pan or old baby bathtub.
+If you don't have a yard for a sandbox, you can make your own sand table in a big pan or old baby bathtub.
 Keep the sand or water contained by keeping the play confined to a small baby pool (without the water.)
-Or just put some old towels on the floor with a bucket of water and a bunch of plastic containers of various sizes (and maybe some ice cubes.)
+Or just put some old towels on the floor with a bucket of water and a bunch of plastic containers of various sizes (and maybe some ice cubes if the weather is warm.)
 Or let him "mop" with a small mop.
 (You may even get a clean kitchen floor out of it!)
 Tape white paper over the entire surface of a coffee table and let him draw.
 Finger paints are wonderful but of course require supervision, better yet put him in the high chair and let him finger paint with pudding (you can even add food coloring to vanilla.)
 A few large boxes is the best toy ever for this age.
+There are many more ideas online for sensory play for toddlers.

 5. They're pushed beyond what they can handle.
 Just don't try to squeeze in another errand when he's hungry or tired.
 Even if he doesn't tantrum, you can be guaranteed that he'll start whining, and why feed that habit?